camaloon/prestashop-plugin/Readme.md

 # Camaloon Print on Demand

+### get started
+Copy the .env.example to .env